Sleep Apnea Doctor Questions and Answers

 When you see a sleep doctor, ask about your symptoms, what could be causing them, if you should have a sleep study done, how the doctor can help you, and what your treatment options may be.
 You can bring in your child if it’s them that’s suffering from a sleep problem.

-Koala® Center for Sleep & TMJ Disorders likely has a clinic location with a sleep doctor in your area.
-We have locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
+Koala® Center For Sleep & TMJ Disorders likely has a clinic location with a sleep doctor in your area.
+We have locations in Illinois, Indiana, Missouri, Texas, and Wisconsin.
 Please see our Locations page for the location near you, its address, and its contact information.

 If you have any other questions or would like a consultation, call us today.
 During a consultation, we’ll be able to answer all of your other questions and provide you with an assessment.